PaulKinlan/paul.kinlan.me/content/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 This information is "accurate" as of March 2015.
 As always this could change again in the future.
 Please leave a comment if you find an issue.

-If you want to understand exactly how the URL handling works visit check out the [shouldOverrideUrlLoading](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/android/java/src/org/chromium/chrome/browser/externalnav/ExternalNavigationHandler.java&q=browser_fallback_url&sq=package:chromium&l=77) method
+If you want to understand exactly how the URL handling works visit check out the [shouldOverrideUrlLoading](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/android/java/src/org/chromium/chrome/browser/externalnav/ExternalNavigationHandler.java&q=browser_fallback_url&sq=package:chromium&l=77) methodd